 Based in Oxford, UK, Evox Therapeutics was founded in 2016 by Professor Matthew Wood of Oxford University, Assistant Professor Samir EL Andaloussi and Dr Per Lundin of the Karolinska Institutet.
 It is focused on utilizing the honing and delivery capabilities of extracellular vesicles (EV) to develop cell-free therapeutics.

-In total, Evox Therapeutics has raised approximately $59.5 million (£45.5 Million) across its Series A and B financing rounds.
+In total, Evox Therapeutics has raised approximately $169.2 million across its Series A and B financing rounds.

 ExoCoBio is a venture-backed startup that develops exosome-based cosmeceuticals and biopharmaceuticals for skin and tissue regeneration.
 It was established in January 2017 to develop innovative biopharmaceuticals and cosmeceuticals based on stem cell-derived exosomes.

-In September 2018, ExoCoBio Inc. announced it had raised about $27 million in its series B funding.
-Previously, it had raised $11 million in a Series A round in April 2017.
+In August 2020, ExCoBio raised 9.3M in a Series C round.
+Previously in September 2018, ExoCoBio Inc. had raised $27 million in its series B funding.
+Prior to that, it had achieved $11 million in its Series A round in April 2017.
 The Series A investment was secured from top tier South Korean venture capital firms, including: SBI Investment, Atinum Investment, ID Ventures, and Dt&Investment.

-Several top tier Korean investors also participated in its larger Series B round, including: Seven Tree Equity Partners, CSQUARED Global Asset Management, TS Investment Partners, K2 Investment, Intervest, KDB Capital, Atinum Investment, GU Equity Partners, QUANTUM Ventures Korea, Platinum technology Investment.
+Several top tier Korean investors have also supported ExCoBio, including: Seven Tree Equity Partners, CSQUARED Global Asset Management, TS Investment Partners, K2 Investment, Intervest, KDB Capital, Atinum Investment, GU Equity Partners, QUANTUM Ventures Korea, Platinum technology Investment.

-According to the company, ExoCoBio has raised about $46 million accumulatively.
+In aggregate, ExoCoBio has raised about $47 million accumulatively.

-While it pales in comparison the investments raised by the other companies, Australian biotech company VivaZome Therapeutics was awarded a grant of $2.18M in December 2017 to support the project: Enabling Exosome Therapy: Developing an Advanced Manufacturing Process.
+While it pales in comparison the investments raised by the other companies, Australian biotech company VivaZome Therapeutics was also awarded a grant of $2.18M to support the project: Enabling Exosome Therapy: Developing an Advanced Manufacturing Process.
 It received the funds under the Australian government’s Advanced Manufacturing Scheme.

 What other exosome companies are you watching and are they pursuing outside investment?
 Share your thoughts in the comments below.